Photography

 There is an easy answer, even if it might be a cop-out.
 As you improve upon your expertise as a photographer, you’ll learn that the attitude of “do what feels right and do what you want” are both solid pieces of advice.

-Because at the end of the day, a lens hood is not going to make or break a session.
+Because a lens hood will not make or break a session.

 With that said, it’s good practice to understand what exactly a lens hood does.

-Afterward, it’ll be a lot easier for you to answer the internal dialogue asking, “should I use a lens hood indoors?”
+Afterward, it will be much easier for you to answer the internal dialogue about “should I use a lens hood indoors?”

 What is a Lens Hood?